Bruxism & Teeth Grinding

 Other treatment therapies may include bite adjustment, braces or in severe cases oral surgery.
 Therapies that may relieve bruxism include stress management through professional counseling, behavior therapy, and biofeedback.
 To relieve acute discomfort, muscle relaxants may be prescribed for a short period of time.

 Please call Drs.
-Levy and Gatha, at Merrick Office Phone Number 516-378-8600, to discuss your particular concerns.
+Levy and Gatha, at Progressive Dentistry Phone Number 516-378-8600, to discuss your particular concerns.